-Champagne Bubbles Poppy features showy coral-pink round flowers with orange overtones and gold eyes at the ends of the stems from early spring to early summer.
+Cooky Avens has orange cup-shaped flowers with gold eyes at the ends of the stems from late spring to mid summer, which are interesting on close inspection.
 The flowers are excellent for cutting.
-Its tomentose ferny leaves remain green in color throughout the season.
+Its serrated lobed leaves remain green in color throughout the season.
 The fruit is not ornamentally significant.

-Champagne Bubbles Poppy is an open herbaceous perennial with tall flower stalks held atop a low mound of foliage.
-It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.
+Cooky Avens is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
+Its relatively fine texture sets it apart from other garden plants with less refined foliage.